SayHeyD/kubernetes-learn-docs/components/node.md

 # Node

-A node is a server or v-server hostet anywhere.
+A node is a server or v-server hostet anywhere, that is publically reachable.